ethereum/consensus-specs/specs/validator/0_beacon-chain-validator.md

 * `index` is the validator's `validator_index`.
 * `selection_proof` is the signature of the slot (`slot_signature()`).
 * `aggregate` is the `aggregate_attestation` constructed in the previous section.

+## Phase 0 attestation subnet stability

+Because Phase 0 does not have shards and thus does not have Shard Committees, there is no stable backbone to the attestation subnets (`committee_index{subnet_id}_beacon_attestation`).
+To provide this stability, each validator must randomly select and remain subscribed to `RANDOM_SUBNETS_PER_VALIDATOR` attestation subnets.
+The lifetime of each random subscription must be _at least_ `EPOCHS_PER_RANDOM_SUBNET_SUBSCRIPTION`.

 ## How to avoid slashing